11.12.2020

 Below is described how to observe with PEPSI Permanent Fiber Unit (PFU) at Large Binocular Telescope (LBT).
 All pictures can be clicked to enlarge them for details.

-Observations are performed with following steps:
+Observations themselves are performed with following steps:

 I Accessing PEPSI GUI